 Traditionally, what New Balance sacrifices in style it makes up for in functional comfort.
 While the Skechers pair discussed above is the kind of shoe you can wear with jeans and still feel at least somewhat stylish, New Balance and similar "running only" shoes are designed for the gym and the track.
 That said, if you need affordable shoes for the gym or the track, these are top-notch.

-Uniformly terrific reviews set apart from the crowd.
-Especially for those of us who have foot pain or are nursing a nagging injury like plantar fasciitis or knee bursitis, the extra-wide toe box and high-quality footbed support are essential.
+I have a pair of New Balance trainers that I wear for running only, since I prefer the look of a shoe like the Skechers pair discussed above for casual wear.
+But for comfort, durability and price it's really hard to beat .
+I tore my ACL some time back and opted for rehab rather than surgery, which means I have to take extra care of my knees.
+I have also suffered from Plantar fasciitis on and off for years.
+I wear New Balance when I run and they have good cushioning and support.
+For those of us who have knee, foot pain or are nursing a nagging injury like plantar fasciitis or knee bursitis, the extra-wide toe box and high-quality footbed support are essential.
 The "dual-density collar" uses two foam consistencies to provide specific cushioning and support, with a softer density foam where the foot directly contacts the shoe, and a firmer density foam for structural support. this pair of New Balance runners

 The Top Five Affordable Running Shoes for Men